davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ### What is the LAMP stack?

-Web applications of any size have some common requirements: a web server, and usually a database and a server-side language.
+Web applications of all sizes have some common requirements: a web server, and usually a database and a server-side language.
 The LAMP stack&mdash;a combination of Linux, Apache, MySQL and PHP (or alternatively Python)&mdash;is one way to bring together the technologies required to power a scalable and dynamic web application.

 ### Why is monitoring the LAMP stack important?